skribblez2718/bonfire/README.md

 ## TODO
 - Results analysis and report generation: Allow for specification of an OpenAI compatible or Ollama endpoint to determine if the model responded in an unsafe way.
 Generate an HTML report for the results that is filterable.
 I have these in othe rmodules and just need to implement here
 - Multi-turn functionality: Allow for a list of prompts in the `prompt` value to facilite multi-turn testing
+- Perhaps add more granukar control of the augmentations applied

 ## Authors
 - skribblez